kshenk1/mydba-tools/README.md

 I'm not sure off hand about the perl version, but this version will run locally as well as connect to remote hosts granted you have access to the server.
 If running locally, we'll attempt to use the mysql socket and default back to host/port.
 Remote connections will obviously always use host/port.

+`watch_replication.sh` is pretty much just a stub at the moment.
+As I have time and the need arises I'll update this one more.